DETAILED ACTION

 Regarding claim 15, Jang et al. teach a substrate treatment apparatus comprising:

-Regarding a hot plate installed in the lower vessel and heating a lower surface of the substrate in the closed position of the vessels (Claim 15):
+Regarding a hot plate in the lower vessel and the hot plate configured to heat a lower surface of the substrate in the closed position of the vessels (Claim 15):

-Sakashita et al. teach that the internal components of the chamber should be coated with a ceramic for corrosion resistance.
-This suggest the inner wall made of a heat insulating material.
+Sakashita et al. teach utilizing a baffle plate.
+(Fig. 2; Paragraph 0020) Sakashita et al. also teach that the internal components of the chamber should be coated with a ceramic for corrosion resistance.
+This suggests a first liner made of a heat insulating material is installed on a first portion of the baffle plate which is exposed to the treatment space.
 (Paragraph 0021 - Note that, also in FIG. 2, it is desirable that the support base (stand) 5 be rotated during processing.
 Further, the processing chamber 2, the valve structures 6, 7, 15, 16 and the like are subjected to corrosion resistance treatment (coating of ceramics or the like).)
+The ceramic material is the heat insulating material because ceramic materials generally exhibit a lower thermal conductivity than metallic chamber components.

 DEPENDENT CLAIM 16: